Portfolio construction

 - attitude to risk

-There are multiple portfolios set up, each optimised for a particular set of characteristics.
-During your Curvo onboarding, you are asked a series of questions to get to know you and learn what type of investor you are.
-Based on your answers, you are matched with the best portfolio.
+We set up multiple portfolios that are available through the Curvo app, each optimised for a particular type of investor.
+When you sign up, you are asked a series of questions to get to know you and learn what type of investor you are.
+Based on your answers, we will match you with the best portfolio.

 Asset allocation